CDCES Exam Construction and Scoring

 The exam questions are developed and reviewed for relevancy, consistency, accuracy, and appropriateness by individuals with expertise in diabetes education and then are tested on current exams.

-Twenty-five of the 200 questions are new questions that have not been used on previous exams.
+Twenty-five of the questions presented during the exam are new questions that have not been used on previous exams.
 Inclusion of these questions allows for collection of meaningful statistics about new questions but are not used in the determination of individual exam scores.

 These questions are not identified and are scattered throughout the exam so that candidates will answer them with the same care as the questions that make up the scored portion of the exam.
 This methodology assures candidates that their scores are the result of sound measurement practices and that scored questions are reflective of current practice.